| Learn to

 What time is it Get out of that mud This time tomorrow I'll be in Phoenix

 Each of these statements is partly true, but none of the statements is the whole truth.
-Which came first, the chicken or the egg?
+Which came first, the words or the punctuation?
 Likewise, which came first, the rise and fall of the voice, the inflexions, the pauses in our speech - or the punctuation marks on paper which symbolize these variations?
-Of course, the chicken and the speech came first.
+Of course, the speech came first.
 Let's look at an example.

 This is a dog This is a dog This is a dog